 The exibition was at MAILBOX141, 141 Flinders Lane, Melbourne, 17 March - April 19 2013

 Then Gaffa Gallery, 281 Clarence St, Sydney.
 May 16-28 2013.

 Melbourne has many small museums.
-The Australasian College of Surgeons' museum has old surgical instuments and masks taken from wounded soldiers; there is an ANZ museum of money with examples of not only money but also guns used to protect money; there is a Fire Services Museum and a Victoria Police Museum and at the time of the exhibition there was also the Melbourne Museum of Printing.
+The Australasian College of Surgeons' museum has old surgical instruments and masks taken from wounded soldiers; there is an ANZ Banking Museum with examples of not only money but also guns used to protect money; there is a Fire Services Museum and a Victoria Police Museum a Telstra museum of old phones and of course there was the Melbourne Museum of Printing.

 I am fascinated by museums big and small so I was thrilled to have a (temporary) museum of my own.
 The collection for this museum was inspired by a trip to Europe in 2012.
-I have tried to capture some of the experiences in permanent pieces that celebrate and continue the journey.
-All the pieces are related to the trip, from the more obvious like the bangles made from ephemera from the excursion to the London Oxford Jewel which is based on what I saw in London and Oxford.
-All the pieces were displayed on photos that I took of clouds during the 'excursion'
+I tried to capture some of the experiences in permanent pieces that celebrate and continue the journey.
+All the pieces were related to the trip, from the more obvious like the bangles made from ephemera from the excursion, to the London Oxford Jewel which is based on what I saw in London and Oxford.
+I went to Kew Gardens and saw ducks in flight, in Paris I saw ducks standing around.
+All the pieces are displayed on photos that I took of clouds during the 'excursion'